ciskavriezenga/CSD_22-23/README.md

-This repository contains examples from the Creative System Design course @HKU - Music & Technology.
+This repository contains examples as discussed and created during sessions of the Creative System Design course @HKU - Music & Technology.